 Perform a System Restore or a System Reset

 If you’re still experiencing issues.
 Running the System Restore tool will restore Windows 10 operating system files to an earlier state, and this may fix system corruption problems if the operating system wasn’t damaged at that earlier point.

 Alternatively, there’s always just performing a system reset or reinstalling Windows, too.
 On Windows 10 you can perform a “Reset this PC” operation to reset Windows to its default state.
 You’ll have to reinstall your programs after, but you won’t lose any personal files.

-These are the best way to fix corrupt system files using system file checker windows 10.
-Have any query, suggestion feel free to comment below.
+These are the best way to fix corrupt system files using the system file checker Windows 10.
+Have any queries, suggestion feel free to comment below.

 - Windows 10 freezes after update? try these solutions to fix it

 - System restore did not complete successfully error 0x80070005